-WHEN WE ARE NO LONGER ABLE TO CHANGE A SITUATION, WE ARE CHALLENGED TO CHANGE OURSELVES."
+"WHEN WE ARE NO LONGER ABLE TO CHANGE A SITUATION, WE ARE CHALLENGED TO CHANGE OURSELVES."
 Victor Frankl

->

-> People have many different motivations for coming to psychotherapy.
+People have many different motivations for coming to psychotherapy.
 Some may be going through a major life transition (empty nest, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
 Therapy can help provide support and encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking psychotherapy are ready to meet the challenges in their lives and ready to make changes in their lives.
-So ask yourself, Do I want to change?
-Do I want support?
-Do I need support?
-Am I willing to try?
-Am I ready to get better?

->
+So ask yourself:

-> What is therapy like?
+What is therapy like?

->

-> Often times people don't know what to expect or they expect therapy to be pain and hard work, tears and life put on hold.
-Some are even concerned that they will break down if they start touching on difficult issues.While it is true that psychotherapy is not always pleasurable or comfortable people forget that they are not alone anymore.
+Often times people don't know what to expect or they expect therapy to be pain and hard work, tears and life put on hold.
+Some are even concerned that they will break down if they start touching on difficult issues.While it is true that psychotherapy is not always pleasurable or comfortable people forget that they are not in it alone anymore.
 You will gain tremendous support from a person well trained to help you cope with your current challenges, and to learn how to deal with them, and hopefully to prevent future issues.
-One can never overestimate such help.

->

-> What people don't expect is that there are also good times in therapy, humor, laughter and the joy of accomplishment.
+What people don't expect is that there are also good times in therapy, humor, laughter and the joy of accomplishment.
 Such times are important periods of growth and consolidation of achievements, times in which the brain gets rewired into new neuro-pathways leading to new insights and new behaviors.